 Which Software Is Best For Manufacturing Businesses?

-Why do Manufacturers need a Manufacturing Management Software?
+Why do Manufacturers need an ERP?

 The average Manufacturer may use as many as 10 different applications to run their business, each using varying software solutions.
 Integrating each of these software applications can be expensive, time consuming and inefficient.
 An effective manufacturing management software will increase efficiency in workflow, inventory, operations, maintenance, Product Lifecycle Management (PLM) and Manufacturing Execution Systems (MES) by integrating seamlessly and sharing information in real time to drive better business decisions and outcomes for customers.

 Odoo is an open-source ERP suite capable of managing all aspects of a business.
 What makes Odoo stand out within the ERP market for Manufacturers is the affordability and breadth of functionality that can support all aspects of manufacturing from a single, easy to use platform.
-Handle the planning, scheduling, processing, procurement of materials and bill of materials (BOM) with automated workflows, real time data and increased visibility across all departments.
+Handle the planning, scheduling, processing, procurement of materials, and bill of materials (BOM) with automated workflows, real time data and increased visibility across all departments.

 What Is Odoo’s Manufacturing Module?

 Odoo has already been identified as a leading ERP software on the market and is growing in popularity with Manufacturers for it's ability to support manufacturing beyond just resources and production.

 The Odoo Manufacturing module brings together MRP, PLM, maintenance and quality in a single app based solution.
 Importantly, the intuitive interface design is easy to use and can connect to barcode scanners, scales, cameras or other measurement tools in order to improve entire processes.